-All staff and Governors undertake regular safeguarding and child protection awareness training, to maintain their understanding of the signs and indicators of abuse.
-Training is regularly updated as required, including by the DSL, and at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+All staff and Governors have regular safeguarding and child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse.

-The Safeguarding and Child Protection Policy is made available via the Witley C of E Infant School website and a paper copy is available upon request for parents/carers.
+The Safeguarding and Child Protection Policy is made available via the school website and a paper copy is available upon request for parents/carers.